How to Write a Creative Brief (+ Examples and 7 Templates)

 Here is a free template to help you create a creative brief for your marketing campaign.

-🔽 Marketing creative brief template
+Get our marketing creative brief template

-This template can be useful to anyone managing a marketing project.
+This template can be useful to anyone managing a marketing project

 It presents all the elements in the form of a table.
 You can adjust the space dedicated to each element to fit your project’s needs.